RichardMorris/SimpleGWTWebWorker/README.md

 }
 ```

-The worker code needs to be compiles as a separate GWT module using the "dedicatedworker" linker this adds some necessary javascript to the code.
+The worker code needs to be compiles as a separate GWT module using the "dedicatedworker" linker which adds some necessary javascript to the code.
 The client code can be compiled in
 as a normal module which also inherits the com.google.gwt.webworker.WebWorker module.

 ```